Python Empty List | Guide to Using Empty Lists in Python

 Verifying a Python List is Empty

 Once you’ve created an empty list, you might want to verify it.
-You can do this by checking its length or its boolean context.
+You can do this by checking its length or its boolean value.
 Both should return False or 0 for an empty list.
 Here’s how you can do it:

 empty_list = []